cwmoss/phuety/README.md

 > [!NOTE]
 > This project is still beta.
 The API is subject to change.

-## what?
+## What?

-phuety are vue inspired dom/component based templates run by the fabulous php 🐘.
+_phuety_ is a vue inspired dom/component based template engine, run by the fabulous php 🐘.

-phuety gives you a nice way to code the html views in your application.
+_phuety_ gives you a nice way to code the html views in your application.

-- familiar syntax if you know vue :white_check_mark:
+- familiar syntax, if you know vue :white_check_mark:
 - you can use plain php in your templates :white_check_mark:
+- automatic, context aware escaping :white_check_mark:
 - it's fast, since it compiles to php :white_check_mark:

 ## syntax

-components have a dot in it's name.
+All Components have a dot in it's name.

-the name is all lowercase. it must start with a letter and can contain numbers. it must contain at least one dot (.). don't use dashes as they are reserved for web components.
+The name is all lowercase.
+It must start with a letter and can contain numbers.
+It must contain at least one dot (.).
+Don't use dashes as they are reserved for Web Components.

-### single file components (sfc)
+### Single File Components (SFC)

-single file components can contain template code, script code, style code and php code (must be the very last section).
+Single File Components can contain template code, script code, style code and php code (php code must be the very last section).

-#### example
+#### Example

 ```php title="page_navigation.phue.php"
 <!-- page_navigation.phue.php -->